-While we’ve been hearing about the internal health benefits of coconut oil for quite sometime, it’s time to bring light to coconut oil’s other uses, one of which is using it as an all-natural, multi-tasking hair care product.
-Rich in vitamins, minerals and other nutrients, the nourishing benefits coconut oil for hair keeps your hair strong, shiny and looking great!
+While we’ve been hearing about the internal health benefits of coconut oil for quite sometime, it’s time to bring light to coconut oil’s other uses, one of which is using it as an all-natural, mult-tasking hair product.
+Rich in vitamins, minerals and other nutrients, the nourishing benefits coconut oil for hair keep your hair strong, shiny and looking great!

 Benefits of Coconut Oil for Hair

 Coconut oil is rich in antioxidants and fatty acids, and it has antiviral, antifungal and antibacterial properties.
 This allows coconut oil to improve the appearance, texture and health of hair.

 When used on hair, coconut oil is able to:

 - improve scalp health